cervicalVertebraeMaturation/majorProject/README.md

 templates -  static files of user Interface

-segmentation.py - segmentation of the images with feature extraction , HERE USE YOUR API KEY AND API URL
+segmentation.py - segmentation of the images with feature extraction , HERE USE YOUR API KEY AND MODEL ID